sourabhh13/Customer-Intelligence-and-Behavior-Analytics/README.md

-# Customer Intelligence and Behavior Analytics
+# Customer Shopping Behavior Analysis

-**Retail Customer Intelligence using Python, SQL & Power BI**
+An end-to-end retail analytics project that analyzes customer shopping behavior using **Python, PostgreSQL, SQL, and Power BI**.
+The goal of this project is to uncover patterns in customer spending, subscription behavior, product preferences, discounts, and loyalty so businesses can make more informed marketing and product decisions.

 ---

 ## Project Overview

-This project presents an end-to-end analysis of customer shopping behavior using transactional retail data.
-The objective is to identify patterns in spending, customer segments, product performance, and the impact of discounts and subscriptions in order to support data-driven business decisions.

-The project follows a professional analytics workflow that includes data preparation in Python, business analysis using SQL, and insight visualization through Power BI.
+A retail company wants to better understand customer purchasing behavior across demographics, product categories, and buying preferences.
+This project answers the core business question:

+ **How can a company leverage customer shopping data to identify trends, improve customer engagement, and optimize marketing and product strategies?**

+The project was built as a complete analytics workflow:
+- **Data Preparation & Cleaning in Python**
+- **Business Analysis in PostgreSQL using SQL**
+- **Interactive Visualization in Power BI**
+- **Business Recommendations based on insights**

 ---

-## Business Problem
+## Dataset Summary

-A retail company wants to better understand how customers interact with products, pricing, promotions, and subscription models.
-Management is interested in identifying the key drivers of purchasing behavior and repeat purchases so they can improve customer engagement, optimize marketing strategies, and increase long-term revenue.
+- **Rows:** 3,900
+- **Columns:** 18
+- **Domain:** Retail / E-commerce customer transactions
+- **Missing Values:** 37 values in the `Review Rating` column

+### Key Features
+- **Customer demographics:** Age, Gender, Location, Subscription Status
+- **Purchase details:** Item Purchased, Category, Purchase Amount, Season, Size, Color
+- **Behavioral attributes:** Discount Applied, Promo Code Used, Previous Purchases, Frequency of Purchases, Review Rating, Shipping Type, Payment Method

 ---

-## Dataset
+## Business Objective

-The dataset contains 3,900 customer purchase records across multiple product categories.
-It includes customer demographics, purchase details, discount and subscription information, review ratings, and shipping preferences.
+The objective of this project is to analyze customer shopping data to:
+- Understand spending and purchasing patterns
+- Identify customer segments and loyalty behavior
+- Measure the impact of subscriptions, discounts, and shipping preferences
+- Highlight top-performing products and categories
+- Support data-driven decisions for marketing, retention, and product strategy

 ---

-## Tools and Technologies
+## Tools & Technologies

-Python (Pandas, NumPy) was used for data cleaning, transformation, and exploratory analysis.
-PostgreSQL was used to run business-focused SQL queries on the cleaned data.
-Power BI was used to build an interactive dashboard to visualize key metrics and trends.
+- **Python** – Data cleaning, preprocessing, feature engineering
+- **Pandas** – Data manipulation and exploration
+- **PostgreSQL** – Data storage and SQL analysis
+- **SQL** – Business query analysis
+- **Power BI** – Dashboarding and interactive reporting

 ---

 ## Project Workflow

+### 1. Data Cleaning and Preparation in Python
-1. The raw dataset was loaded and cleaned using Python.
+The raw dataset was cleaned and transformed before analysis.

-2. Missing values were handled and new analytical features such as age groups and purchase frequency were created.
-3. The cleaned dataset was loaded into a SQL database.
-4. SQL queries were written to analyze revenue, customer segments, product performance, discounts, and subscriptions.
-5. Power BI was connected to the database to create an interactive dashboard.
-6. A business report was prepared summarizing insights and recommendations.
+#### Steps performed:
+- Loaded the dataset with **pandas**
+- Performed initial exploration using `df.info()` and `df.describe()`
+- Handled missing values in `Review Rating` using **category-level median imputation**
+- Standardized column names into **snake_case**
+- Created an **`age_group`** feature by grouping customers into age segments
+- Created a **purchase frequency related field** for downstream analysis
+- Checked data consistency between `discount_applied` and `promo_code_used`
+- Dropped the redundant `promo_code_used` column
+- Loaded the cleaned dataset into **PostgreSQL** for SQL-based business analysis

 ---

-## Key Analysis Areas

-The project focuses on:
+### 2. SQL Analysis in PostgreSQL
+After cleaning the data, SQL queries were written to answer key business questions.

+#### Business questions analyzed:
+1. Revenue generated by **male vs. female** customers
+2. Customers who used discounts but still spent **above average**
+3. **Top 5 products by review rating**
+4. Comparison of **Standard vs. Express shipping** purchase amounts
+5. Spend and revenue comparison between **subscribers and non-subscribers**
+6. Products with the highest percentage of **discount-driven purchases**
-- Customer segmentation into new, returning, and loyal customers
+7. Customer segmentation into **New, Returning, and Loyal** groups
+8. **Top 3 products per category**
+9. Whether **repeat buyers** are more likely to subscribe
-- Revenue contribution by age group and gender
+10. Revenue contribution by **age group**
-- Subscriber versus non-subscriber spending behavior
-- Product and category performance
-- The impact of discounts and shipping types on purchase amounts

 ---

+## Dashboard in Power BI
+An interactive **Power BI dashboard** was created to present the findings visually.

+### Dashboard Highlights
+- KPI cards for:
+  - **Number of Customers:** 3.9K
+  - **Average Purchase Amount:** $59.76
+  - **Average Review Rating:** 3.75
+- Donut chart showing **subscription split**
+- Bar charts for:
+  - **Revenue by Category**
+  - **Sales by Category**
+  - **Revenue by Age Group**
+  - **Sales by Age Group**
+- Interactive slicers for:
+  - Subscription Status
+  - Gender
+  - Category
+  - Shipping Type

+---

+## Key Insights

+- **Non-subscribers generated higher total revenue** mainly because they made up a much larger share of customers.
+- **Average spend between subscribers and non-subscribers was very similar**, suggesting the bigger opportunity is increasing subscription adoption.
+- **Express shipping users** showed a slightly higher average purchase amount than Standard shipping users.
+- Products like **Hat, Sneakers, Coat, Sweater, and Pants** were highly discount-dependent.
+- The **Young Adult** segment contributed the highest revenue among age groups.
+- Most customers fell into the **Loyal** segment, indicating strong repeat purchasing behavior.

+---

-## Business Value
+## Business Recommendations

-The insights from this analysis help identify high-value customer segments, evaluate the effectiveness of discounts and subscriptions, and highlight which products and customer groups drive the most revenue.
-These insights can be used to improve marketing strategy, customer retention, and overall business performance.
+Based on the analysis, the following recommendations were made:

+- **Boost subscriptions** by promoting exclusive subscriber benefits
+- **Reward repeat buyers** through loyalty programs and retention campaigns
+- **Review discount strategy** to balance sales growth and profitability
+- **Promote top-rated and best-selling products** more aggressively
+- **Target high-revenue customer segments** with personalized marketing campaigns

 ---